stakater/til/websockets.md

 WebSockets is a bi-directional, full-duplex, persistent connection between a web browser and a server.
 Once a WebSocket connection is established the connection stays open until the client or server decides to close this connection.

+WebSocket is a full-duplex communications protocol layered over TCP.
+It is typically used for interactive communication between a user’s browser and a back-end server.
+An example would be a chat server with real-time communications between the server and the connected clients.
+Another example would be a Stock Trading application where the server sends stock price variations to subscribed clients without an explicit client request.

+A WebSocket is a communication channel which uses TCP as the underlying protocol.
+It is initiated by the client sending a HTTP request to the server requesting a connection upgrade to WebSocket.
+If the server supports WebSockets, the client request is granted and a WebSocket connection is established between the two parties.
+After this connection is established, all communication happens over the WebSocket and the HTTP protocol is no longer used.

+## STOMP over WebSocket

+The WebSocket communication protocol itself does not mandate any particular messaging format.
+It is up to the applications to agree upon the format of the messages exchanged.
+This format is referred to as the subprotocol.
+(Kinda similar to how the web browser and web server have agreed to using the HTTP protocol over TCP sockets.)

+One commonly used format is the STOMP protocol (Streaming Text Oriented Message Protocol) used for general purpose messaging.
+Various message oriented middle-ware (MOM) systems such as Apache ActiveMQ, HornetQ and RabbitMQ support STOMP.

+The Spring Framework implements WebSocket communication with STOMP as the messaging protocol.

 ## A Deeper Look into the SOP and CORS Standard

 By default, modern browsers adhere to the SOP which is a security mechanism that places limitations on how the requesting